 Often the commentary is little more than an advertisement penned by a company-paid copywriter showcasing a newer product.
-Ghostwriting was used to promote numerous drugs, including the antidepressant Paxil, the recalled weight loss drug Fen-Phen, the anti-epilepsy drug Neurontin, the antidepressant Zoloft, and painkiller Vioxx, to name a few.
+Big Pharma used ghostwriting to promote numerous drugs, including the antidepressant Paxil, the recalled weight loss drug Fen-Phen, the anti-epilepsy drug Neurontin, the antidepressant Zoloft and painkiller Vioxx, to name a few.

-Those medical journals are widely hailed as collections of unbiased scientific evaluation and separated from the long financial arm of pharmaceutical industry influence.
+These slanted studies appear in medical journals that are widely hailed as collections of unbiased scientific evaluation and separated from the long financial arm of pharmaceutical industry influence.
 Yet Richard Smith, former editor of the British Medical Journal, says, “All journals are bought – or at least cleverly used – by the pharmaceutical industry.”

 - Advertising instead of research: For every $1 spent on “basic research,” Big Pharma spends $19 on promotions and advertising.

-- Distribution of free drug samples: The United States has 1 pharmaceutical sales representative for every 5 office-based physicians .
+- Distribution of free drug samples: The United States has one pharmaceutical sales representative for every five office-based physicians.

 It is not uncommon for Big Pharma to pull its ads when those same journals question the accuracy of an advertisement, or run an article contrary to Big Pharma’s agenda.
 That kind of hardball intimidation has a chilling effect on editors and publishers who must weigh their scientific objectivity with the requirements of running a business, especially when Big Pharma can make up the vast bulk of a journal’s advertising revenue.

 Indeed, many medical journals, including the esteemed Journal of the American Medical Association, actively vie for the attention of Big Pharma advertising dollars, billing themselves as the best way for drug companies to reach their professional readership.